karlgrieshop/Bioinformatics_Onboarding/README.md

 ## Bonus

 **Unix_help/Unix_CheatSheet.md is yours to keep.**
 I hope it's useful.
-Add to it as you come across useful commands.
+Keep it as a notebook and add to it.

 **Workshop 1 (group work)**
 Material is located in `/gpfs/data/BIO-DSB/Session1`, you're welcome to get an early start.